VladimirBond/GraphQL/README.md

 ## used technologies
-The stack you used was based on Node.js, apollo-server and Prisma.
+The stack you used based on Node.js, apollo-server and Prisma.

 ## Usage
 To start project you must install node.js